-Computer Aided Design and drafting is used for creating visual and spatial information in architectural, mechanical, structural, construction, manufacturing, and other fields.
-CAD designers are also referred to as drafters who are skilled at creating computerized drawings.
-CAD programs provide students with skills that can be used in many areas, from working with architecture firms that design housing and office buildings to government agencies that specialize in urban development; students may be able to work in many developmental environments and engineering focused capacities.
-The CAD (Engineering) Technology area of concentration will provide training and education for students who successfully complete the program to be qualified for work as an entry-level architectural CAD drafter, designer, operator, or technician.
+Computer Aided Design Operator and drafting is used for creating visual and spatial information in architectural, mechanical, structural, construction, manufacturing, and other fields.
+CAD designers/drafters are also referred to as drafters who are skilled at creating computerized drawings.
+CAD programs provide students with skills that can be used in many areas, from working with architecture firms that design housing and office buildings to government agencies that specialize in urban development, students may be able to work in many developmental environments, and engineering focused capacities.